-National Standards of Learning Outcomes for Bachelor Program (UAENQF LEVEL 7) Prog Program Learning Outcomes of Doctor of Dental Surgery octor KNOWLEDGE PLO 1 PLO 2 PLO 3 PLO 4 PL O 5 Specialized factual and theoretical knowledge and an understanding of the boundaries in a field of work or discipline, encompassing a broad and coherent body of knowledge and concepts, with substantive depth in the underlying principles and theoretical concepts √ An understanding of allied knowledge and theories in related fields of work or disciplines and in the case of professional disciplines including related regulations, standards, codes, conventions ✓ Understanding of critical approach to the creation and compilation of a systematic and coherent body of knowledge and concepts gained from a range of sources ✓ ✓ 4.
-A comprehensive understanding of critical analysis, research systems and methods and evaluative problemsolving techniques , / 5.
-Familiarity with sources of current and new research and knowledge with integration of concepts from outside fields ٧ / SKILL PLO 1 PLO 2 PLO 3 PLO 4 PLO 5 PLO 6 Technical, creative and analytical skills appropriate to solving specialized problems using evidentiary and procedural based processes in predictable and new contexts that include devising and sustaining arguments associated with a field of work or discipline ✓ √ Evaluating, selecting and applying appropriate methods, procedures or techniques in processes of investigation towards identified solutions ✓ √ valuating and implementing appropriate research tools and rategies associated with the field of work or discipline √ tec ghly developed advanced communication and information chnology skills to present, explain and/or critique complex and unpredictable matters ✓ CC OMPETENCE Auton nomy and responsibility PLO 1 PLO 2 ad an an take responsibility for developing innovative and divanced approaches to evaluating and managing complex and unpredictable work procedures and processes, sources or learning √ an manage technical, supervisory or design processes in predictable, unfamiliar and varying contexts ✓ tea an work creatively and/or effectively as an individual, in am leadership, managing contexts, across technical or ofessional activities √ res an express an internalized, personal view, and accept sponsibility to society at large and to socio-cultural norms and relationships ✓ CC OMPETENCE Role i in context PLO 3 PLO 4 su an function with full autonomy in technical and approximately pervisory contexts and adopt para-professional roles with the guidance ✓ gro su an take responsibility for the setting and achievement of oup or individual outcomes and for the management and apervision of the work of others or self in the case of a secialization in field of work or discipline √ 3.
-Ca an participate in peer relationships with qualified actitioners and lead multiple, complex groups √ pra 1 , 1 0 1
+National Standards of Learning Outcomes for Bachelor Program (UAENQF LEVEL 7) Program Learning Outcomes of Doctor of Dental Surgery octor KNOWLEDGE PLO 1 PLO 2 PLO 3 PLO 4 PL 0 5 1.
+Specialized factual and theoretical knowledge and an understanding of the boundaries in a field of work or discipline, encompassing a broad and coherent body of knowledge and concepts, with substantive depth in the underlying principles and theoretical concepts √ 2.
+An understanding of allied knowledge and theories in related fields of work or disciplines and in the case of professional disciplines including related regulations, standards, codes, conventions √ 3.
+Understanding of critical approach to the creation and compilation of a systematic and coherent body of knowledge and concepts gained from a range of sources ✓ √ 4.
+A comprehensive understanding of critical analysis, research systems and methods and evaluative problemsolving techniques ٧ / 5.
+Familiarity with sources of current and new research and knowledge with integration of concepts from outside fields ٧ / SKILL PLO 1 PLO 2 PLO 3 PLO 4 PLO 5 PLO 6 1.
+Technical, creative and analytical skills appropriate to solving specialized problems using evidentiary and procedural based processes in predictable and new contexts that include devising and sustaining arguments associated with a field of work or discipline √ ✓ 2.
+Evaluating, selecting and applying appropriate methods, procedures or techniques in processes of investigation towards identified solutions √ √ 3.
+Evaluating and implementing appropriate research tools and strategies associated with the field of work or discipline ✓

+Highly developed advanced communication and information technology skills to present, explain and/or critique complex and unpredictable matters √ , COMPETENCE Autonomy and responsibility PLO 1 PLO 2 Can take responsibility for developing innovative and advanced approaches to evaluating and managing complex and unpredictable work procedures and processes, resources or learning √ Can manage technical, supervisory or design processes in unpredictable, unfamiliar and varying contexts √ Can work creatively and/or effectively as an individual, in team leadership, managing contexts, across technical or professional activities √ Can express an internalized, personal view, and accept responsibility to society at large and to socio-cultural norms and relationships √ COMPETENCE Role in context PLO 3 PLO 4 Can function with full autonomy in technical and supervisory contexts and adopt para-professional roles with little guidance √ Can take responsibility for the setting and achievement of group or individual outcomes and for the management and supervision of the work of others or self in the case of a specialization in field of work or discipline ✓ Can participate in peer relationships with qualified practitioners and lead multiple, complex groups ✓ Can take responsibility for managing the professional development and direct mentoring of individuals and groups ✓ COMPETENCE Self-development Self-development PLO 5 PLO 6

-COMPETENCE Self-development PLO 5 PLO 6 Can self-evaluate and take responsibility for contributing to professional practice, and undertake regular professional development and/ or further learning can manage learning ✓ √ Can manage learning tasks independently and professionally, in complex and sometimes unfamiliar learning contexts ✓ Can contribute to and observe ethical standard ✓
+Can self-evaluate and take responsibility for contributing to professional practice, and undertake regular professional development and/ or further learning can manage learning √ √ Can manage learning tasks independently and professionally, in complex and sometimes unfamiliar learning contexts √ Can contribute to and observe ethical standard ✓